rskryptik61636/rsmgpt/README.md

 1. Pull down rsmgpt from the Github repository: https://github.com/rskryptik61636/rsmgpt

 2. Run rsmgpt.cmd after fulfilling all the pre-requisites and build the solution.

+NOTE: The models described in my blog have not been provided in this repository.
+The spider model is bundled with the Assimp project.
+I will provide information on where the freely available models I'm using can be found as much as possible.